 Once you are done with installation and activation, click Settings->EWWW Image Optimizer from the left sidebar.
 The EWWW Image Optimizer Settings page will provide you with various options for optimizing images.
 Review all the options on the settings page, and then click Save Changes from the bottom of the page.

-Henceforth, EWWW Image Optimizer plugin will optimize any new images that you upload.
+Henceforth, the EWWW Image Optimizer plugin will optimize any new images that you upload.

 Install a High-Performance Caching Plugin

-There are a lot of caching plugin available freely that you can choose from.
+There are a lot of caching plugins available freely that you can choose from.
 WP Fastest Cache is one such plugin that we have grown to love and recommend highly.

 Once the installation is over, activate the plugin by clicking the ‘Activate’ button.

 The WP fastest cache menu will be visible in the left sidebar.
 Click it to start configuring the plugin.
 To start configuring WP Fastest Cache Options, you first need to enable the cache system by ticking it.
 There are a lot of other options available that you can choose from according to your requirements.